GoogleCloudPlatform/apigee-samples/drupal-developer-portal/README.md

-# Integrated Developer Portal
+# Drupal Developer Portal

 This sample lets you create a Drupal developer portal for your Apigee API product

-## About integrated developer portals
+## About Drupal developer portals

 Apigee's Drupal developer portal enables users to quickly and easily stand up a highly customizable developer portal for their APIs.
-Unlike the integrated developer portal, the Drupal portal isn't managed by Apigee.
+Unlike the Drupal developer portal, the Drupal portal isn't managed by Apigee.
 So we will use the Google Cloud Platform (GCP) Marketplace solution to deploy the portal's infrastructure.
 To learn more about Apigee Drupal portals, see the [Google documentation](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/open-source-drupal).

 ## Implementation on Apigee